ShailenNaidoo/gatsby-webapp-starterpack/README.md

 - The first deploy (that should still be running) takes a very long time.
 It might even fail.
 Do not worry this is expected and will be fixed in the next section (_3.
 Add Integrations_).
 - In the mean-time you should configure a custom domain.
 (This will look something like `https://mydomain.netlify.com`).
 - Then repeat all above steps agin (create a brand new project), with the following changes:
   - On the `3.
-Build options, and deploy!` step replace `gatsby build` with `npm run build:docs` and `public` with `.docz/`.
+Build options, and deploy!` step replace `gatsby build` with `npm run build:docs` and `public` with `.docz/dist/`.
   - Affix `-docs` to custom domain name.
 For example `https://mydomain.netlify.com` will turn into `https://mydomain-docs.netlify.com`.
-- Do not wait for deployment to finish, proceed to next step (and add integrations for both projects).
+- Do not wait for deployment to finish, proceed to next step.

 ### 3. Add Integrations

 - Create [Travis](https://travis-ci.org/) account and link to Github (only give permissions to the repository, not the entire account).
-- Create a `CYPRESS_INSTALL_BINARY` [enviroment variable](https://docs.travis-ci.com/user/environment-variables/) and set it to `0`.
+- Create a `CYPRESS_INSTALL_BINARY` [enviroment variable](https://docs.travis-ci.com/user/environment-variables/) on Travis and set it to `0`.
 The binary is very helpful in local development, but takes a while to install and not needed in on Netlify.
+(This step shouldalso be done for both Netlify projects you just created).
 - Setup up and configure the following accounts:
   - [Google Analytics](https://analytics.google.com/analytics/web/)
   - [Sentry](https://sentry.io)
   - [Hotjar](https://www.hotjar.com/)
-- Add the following [enviroment variables](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables) and values to Netlify.
+- Add the following [enviroment variables](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables) and add the following values (not needed for newly created `-docs` project on Netlify).
   - `HOTJAR_ID`: Value can be obtained from the snippet provided on https://hotjar.com.
 This is the value assigned to the `hjid` property in the snippet.
 The value is the specific numeric ID assigned to the project.
 For example: `1234567`.
   - `HOTJAR_SNIPPET_VERSION`: Value can be obtained from the snippet provided on https://hotjar.com.
 This is the value assigned to the `hjsv` property in the snippet.
 The value is the version of Hotjar that should be used (most recent is `6`).
   - `GOOGLE_ANALYTICS_ID`: Value can be obtained from https://analytics.google.com.
 This is the ID assigned to the property used for the project.
 The value usually starts with `UA-` and contains a series of numbers.
 For example: `UA-123456789-0`